laurenbrabbin/databases/Music-Library/recipes/artist_recipe.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Artist

   # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+  attr_accessor :id, :name, :genre end
-end

 # The keyword attr_accessor is a special Ruby feature